YaoGroup/DIFFICE_jax/model/README.md

 for inferring isotropic (i.e. `loss_iso_create()`) and anisotropic viscosity (i.e. `loss_aniso_create()`)

-### `prediction.py`
+### `DIFFICE_jax/model/prediction.py`

 Involving functions to predict the neural network output at the high-resolution grids for evaluation or visualization.
 The default setting of the function is to predict the data at the same resolution grid of the remote-sensing velocity data (450m resolution).
-Users can modify the function to predict the network output on other higher-resolution grids.
-In addition, the prediction function for **XPINNs** will automatically stitch the network outputs from different sub-regions into a single large domain that covers all the sub-regions.
+Although users can modify the function to predict the network output on other higher-resolution grids.
+Furthermore, the prediction function for **XPINNs** will automatically stitch the network outputs from different sub-regions into a single large domain that covers all the sub-regions.